arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ML-anomaly-detection-app-note/content.md

 ## Full Motor Anomaly Detection Example

-All the necessary files to replicate this application notes can be found below:
+All the necessary files to replicate this application notes can be found bellow:

 - You can download a compressed file containing all the necessary codes [here](assets/Nicla_Opta_ML_Vibration_Anomaly_Detection.zip).
 This file contains the following codes: Nicla Sense ME Firmware, Opta™ Firmware, and Opta™ Deployment Firmware.
 - **Nicla Sense ME Firmware:** This code configures the Nicla Sense ME as a BLE peripheral to collect vibration data from the motor and transmit it wirelessly via Bluetooth® Low Energy (BLE).